Wait for it...

 The HealthToGo Sandbox client application is available to registered Developers who are testing their own implementation of Interop Engine phiQuery (EMR Direct's software for enabling HL7 FHIR services) or who are evaluating UDAP FHIR ecosystem server certificates issued by EMR Direct.

-phiQuery integrators use the HealthToGo Sandbox along with Inferno as their test harness to demonstrate to the testing labs how their software uses Interop Engine to meet the ONC 2015 Edition Cures Update certification criteria g.7, g.9, and g.10.
-HealthToGo Sandbox can also be used to independently test Interop Engine 2021 FHIR services, however proctored Cures Update certification testing uses the Inferno test tool.
+phiQuery integrators use the HealthToGo Sandbox along with Inferno as their test harness to demonstrate to the testing labs how their software uses Interop Engine to meet the ONC certification criteria g.7, g.9, and g.10.
+HealthToGo Sandbox can also be used to independently test Interop Engine FHIR services, however proctored certification testing uses the Inferno test tool.

 Interoperability Engine